Fei-au/lc/leetcode.md

   - Use (row + column) to indicate diagnoses
   - Use dirs [[0,1], [0,-1], [1,0], [-1,0]] to indicate four directions

+- Math
+  - Two Sum or sum questions, change the question to make reminder to 0, save each middiate value in a set, and check if (target - cur) in the set

 - Dynamic Programming
   - 118 119 redo by using dynamic programming thoughts